CopilotC-Nvim/CopilotChat.nvim/README.md

 # Copilot Chat for Neovim

+> [!NOTE]
+> You might want to take a look at [this fork](https://github.com/jellydn/CopilotChat.nvim) which is more well maintained & is more configurable.
+I personally use it now as well.

 ## Authentication

 It will prompt you with instructions on your first start.
 If you already have `Copilot.vim` or `Copilot.lua`, it will work automatically.